mikeskaug/Leaflet.Legend/README.md

 ### Demo

-An example can be found here: [GitHub Pages](http://pages.github.com/)
+An example can be found here: [OpenTrails](http://michaelskaug.com/projects/OpenTrails/)

 ## Usage